erichs/composure/README.md

  * the latest version of any function you've composed may always be sourced from your ~/.composure repo
- * there's no such thing as throw-away code.
-Keep your one-off functions in your composure 'junk drawer', and grep through it later for long-forgotten gems
+ * never throw away code--keep your one-off functions in your composure 'junk drawer', and grep through it later for long-forgotten gems
  * every version of every function you write is always available to you via basic git commands